The Isoperimetric Profile of a Noncompact Riemannian Manifold for Small Volumes

 in $L^1 _{loc}(\mathbb{R}^n )$.\\ 2.
-By lower semicontinuity of Lebesgue measure and of perimeter it follows $|E|\leq \liminf_{k\rightarrow +\infty} |E_k |\leq 1$, $P(E,\mathbb{R}^n )\leq \liminf_{k\rightarrow +\infty} P(E_k ,\mathbb{R}^n )\leq c_n$.\\ \\ Now if we show that $|E|=1$ then we finish the proof because Euclidean isoperimetric domains are round balls, so $E$ is the Euclidean ball of volume $1$.
-This and $L^1 (B(0,2))$ convergence together ensure that the mass outside this Euclidean ball goes to zero and that the volume of the set-theoretic symmetric difference $|E\Delta E_k|$ goes to zero.\\ To prove that $|E|=1$ is done clearly for Carnot-Caratheodory groups in \cite{LeoRigot} and for this reason I will not repeat it here.
-It divides into two steps: \begin{itemize} \item first to show that there exist translates of $E_k$ having an intersection with the ball of radius $1$ of mass not less than a constant $m_0 >0$ (Lemma $4.1$ of \cite{LeoRigot}), \item we cannot find a nonnegligible subset of $E_k$ far away from this radius $1$ ball because $E_k$ is almost perimeter minimizing among all sets of measure $1$ (Lemma $4.2$, \cite{LeoRigot}). \end{itemize} To prove the theorem it is sufficient to apply the preceding argument to sets $E_j$ obtained by $supp ||T_j ||$ by a dilatation of a factor $\frac{1}{\mathbf{M}(T_j )^{\frac{1}{n}}}$ and setting $W_j$ equal to $\mathbf{M}(T_j )^{\frac{1}{n}}E$ . \end{Sdem} \paragraph{Remark:} We observe incidentally that the arguments used here don't make use of the monotonicity formula (see next section) but only of the Euclidean isoperimetric inequality. \\ I want to thank Frank Morgan for suggesting to me a more general and in some respect simpler proof of this result for bubbles clusters in the fourth 2008 edition of his book \cite{MorGMT}, pages 129-131.
-This can help in the understanding of earlier work of Almgren \cite{Alm}.
+By lower semicontinuity of Lebesgue measure and of the perimeter function, it follows that $|E|\leq \liminf_{k\rightarrow +\infty} |E_k |\leq 1$, Now if we show that $|E|=1$, then we finish the proof, because Euclidean isoperimetric domains are round balls, so $E$ is the Euclidean ball of volume $1$.
+This together with $L^1 (B(0,2))$ convergence ensure that the mass outside this Euclidean ball goes to zero and that the volume of the set-theoretic symmetric difference $|E\Delta E_k|$ goes to zero.\\ A clear proof that $|E|=1$ for Carnot-Caratheodory groups is given in \cite{LeoRigot}, and for this reason we will not repeat it here.
+It occurs in two steps: \begin{itemize} \item to show that there exist translates of $E_k$ having an intersection with the ball of radius $1$ of mass not less than a constant $m_0 >0$ (Lemma $4.1$ of \cite{LeoRigot}), \item to argue that we cannot find a non-negligible subset of $E_k$ far away from this radius $1$ ball because $E_k$ is almost perimeter-minimizing among all sets of measure $1$ (Lemma $4.2$, \cite{LeoRigot}). \end{itemize} To prove the theorem it is sufficient to apply the preceding argument to sets $E_j$ obtained from dilating $supp ||T_j ||$ by a factor of $\frac{1}{\mathbf{M}(T_j )^{\frac{1}{n}}}$ and setting $W_j$ equal to $\mathbf{M}(T_j )^{\frac{1}{n}}E$ . \end{Sdem}